PolaX3/fusion-deployer/README.md

 * Stock PIUIO: This will restore the backup of the firmware that is taken on first flash.
 This will return your device to stock settings just as when you started.

-# how to flash the piuio
+# How to flash the PIUIO

-* turn off all arcade hardware
+* Turn off all arcade hardware
-* disconnect all flash drives, hard drives, and security dongles from your computer/mk*/etc
+* Disconnect all storage devices (flash drives, hard drives, SSD, etc.) and security dongle from your computer/MK
-* plug in the flash drive you just created
+* Plug in the flash drive you just created
-* plug in your keyboard
+* Plug in your keyboard
-* power on your arcade hardware
+* Power on your arcade hardware
-* allow the system to boot to the fusion menu
+* Allow the system to boot to the fusion menu
-    * if the usb drive does not boot, ensure your motherboard is set to allow legacy booting.
+    * If the flash drive does not boot, ensure your motherboard is set to allow legacy booting.
-* select your target mode (lxio, gamepad, etc)
+* Select your target mode (LXIO, gamepad, etc.)
-* your firmware will be backed up to the flash drive and the system will power down
+* Your firmware will be backed up to the flash drive and the system will power down
-* power off the arcade hardware from the wall
+* Power off your arcade hardware
 * ***YOU MUST FULLY POWER OFF THE CABINET FOR THE FIRMWARE TO APPLY***
-* reconnect your game drive
+* Reconnect your game drive and security dongle
-* power on your arcade hardware
+* Power on your arcade hardware
-* enjoy!
+* Enjoy!

-# optional, but *highly* recommended
+# Optional, but *highly* recommended

-a backup of your piuio firmware is saved to the flash drive.
+A backup of your PIUIO firmware is saved to the flash drive.

-please save the `stock_piuio.ihex` file in the `fusion` folder for save keeping on another computer, nas, cloud storage, etc.
+Please save the `stock_piuio.ihex` file in the `fusion` folder for save keeping on another computer, NAS, cloud storage, etc.

-this is your original firmware and can be reapplied at any time using the flasher.
+This is your original firmware and can be reapplied at any time using the flasher.

-# building the flasher
+# Building the flasher

-from root (to create the loopback object), run the build script:
+From root (to create the loopback object), run the build script:

 ```
 # ./build.sh
 ```

-a new `fusion-flasher*.img.gz` is created to be flashed to a flash drive and applied.
+A new `fusion-flasher*.img.gz` is created to be flashed to a flash drive and applied.

-# testing
+# Testing

-testing qemu environment for the flasher is in the test script.
+Testing QEMU environment for the flasher is in the test script.

 ```
 # ./test.sh